 When large data sets are stored at CSC or transported over the net it is usually reasonable to archive (i.e., pack multiple files into a single file) and compress (i.e., reduce its size without losing any data) the data.
 Archiving makes file transfer easier while compressed files require less storage space and are thus faster to move from one system to another.
-In this chapter we will provide introduction to tar, gzip, bzip2, and zip tools that are frequently used for archiving and compression.
+In this chapter we will provide introduction to tar, gzip, bzip2, zip, 7zip and Zstandard tools that are frequently used for archiving and compression.

 |A zip archive||.zip, .ZIP, or .Z|

 |A tar archive||.tar|

 |A bzip2 compressed tar archive||.tar.bz2, .tar.bz, .tbz, or .tbz2|

 2.6.1 tar: packing several files into one file